vebbis321/thel.foo/content/posts/validation/index.md

 ### Updating the height of the CustomTextField

-Now our stackView will act as the container for all the subviews in our `CustomTextField` class, which means that it should determine the height.
+Now our `expandingVstack` will act as the container for all the subviews in our `CustomTextField` class, which means that it should determine the height.
 Why?
 When it shows the validation label it will automatically update its constraints and grow in height.
 So let's change the `heightAnchor` at the bottom of the setup code:

 ```swift
 heightAnchor.constraint(equalTo: expandingVstack.heightAnchor).isActive = true